EvansNjogu/turtlebot_sensor_autonomy/README.md

 ## License

-This project is licensed under the MIT License,feel free to modify and use it for your personal projects.
+This project is licensed under the MIT License,feel free to modify & use it for your personal projects.

 ## Contact